5 Reasons why you need an accountability partner

-One of the biggest reasons lifestyle changes don’t stick is because we don’t hold ourselves accountable.
+One of the biggest reasons goals and lifestyle changes don’t stick is because we don’t hold ourselves accountable.
 The realization of the work involved in changing your life can get overwhelming and instead of taking a step towards that goal, we take a step back and let the negative thoughts take over forcing ourselves into the same holding pattern.

-In the age of social media it’s easier than ever to put yourself out there and let everyone in your circle know what your plans are.
+Whether you’re looking to grow your online business or lose a few pounds, in the age of social media it’s easier than ever to put yourself out there and let everyone in your circle know what your plans are.
 Having one person or a small group of people with similar goals helps you and them when the going gets tough.

-Once you’ve found someone or a group, discussing your plans helps work out possible obstacles in the future and having a different perspective can even identify kinks you may not have thought about.
+3. Once you’ve found someone or a group, discussing your plans helps work out possible obstacles in the future and having a different perspective can even identify kinks you may not have thought about.
 You want a partner in this that will push you out of your comfort zone and won’t let you get off course.
 And if you do get off course, they’ll be right there to push you forward.

 4. An accountability buddy is also great motivation.
 They should be your biggest cheerleader, but having someone working towards the same goals can result in friendly competitions and sometimes it’s just the incentive you need to push that much harder, or faster.
 It also keeps you engaged.

 5. Another plus side of an accountability buddy is realizing you’re not alone.
 You have someone to vent your frustrations to, someone to celebrate your successes with and someone who is looking for the same in you.
 Being an accountability buddy is a big responsibility, just like you don’t want to be let down, you don’t want to let your partner down either.
 If you make a plan focus on Pinterest or create a new opt-in, put it out there so that the group can support and cheer you on.
 Feeling stuck?
 Ask a the question, someone else might be in the same boat as you.
 Can’t wait to see you there!